Cyber security and identity theft go together, especially since this long standing activity moved on to the Internet.

 Each piece of information acquired is a valuable piece of the jigsaw for the cyber criminal to commit identity fraud.
 This can include emptying your bank and investment accounts, taking our credit cards, pay day loans and store cards, all in your name.

-In some extreme circumstances you detail could be given to the police if the perpetrator is arrested.
+In some extreme circumstances, your details could be given to the police if the perpetrator is arrested.

 Identity theft and fraud is on the rise due to our increased online presence and interactions, especially social media platforms.